10 Entrepreneurial Side Hustles

 8. Odd Jobs

 There are probably loads of odd jobs you could do if you have some spare time.
-Have a think, they don’t need to be groundbreaking.
-Personal training, styling, personal shopper, dog walking, babysitting, cleaning, food delivery, mystery shopper, answering surveys, help writing or designing people’s CVs, and much more.
+Think, they don’t need to be groundbreaking.
+Personal training, styling, personal shopping, dog walking, babysitting, cleaning, food delivery, mystery shopping, answering surveys, help writing or designing people’s CVs, and much more.

 9. Air BnB